-Can I make an injury claim if I am self employed?
+Can I make a work injury claim if I am self-employed?

 Employers' duty of care